AnnaLebedeva/mts/README.md

 Since the task required using open-source model with not more than 7B parameters, I chose [llama-2].
 Llama 2 is an auto-regressive language model that uses an optimized transformer architecture.
-To add the capability of function calling, the model needs to be fine-tuned in such a way that, getting a certain user prompt, it returns a structured json object that contains SOMETHING
+To add the capability of function calling, the model needs to be fine-tuned in such a way that, getting a certain user prompt, it returns a structured json object.

 I did not fine-tune the model myself since I had limited free colab resources.
 Instead I used [this] model, which is already fine-tuned for function calling.
 It requires creating a string called `functionList` that contains list of functions with the following requisites: